COLOURING HISTORY

 James Reid ~

-Ice master aboard HMS Erebus during the Franklin expedition, 1845.
+Ice master onboard HMS Erebus during the Franklin expedition, 1845.